snail007/goproxy/README.md

 ```shell
 curl -L https://raw.githubusercontent.com/snail007/goproxy/master/install_auto.sh | bash
 ```
-The installation is completed, the configuration directory is /etc/proxy, more detailed use of the method referred to the following manual for further understanding.
+The installation is completed, the configuration directory is /etc/proxy, For more detailed usage, please refer to the manual above to further understand the functions you want to use.
 If the installation fails or your VPS is not a linux64 system, please follow the semi-automatic step below:

 #### Manual installation